 The Procurement Pain Point and Insights Offered

-A renowned mining equipment manufacturing client with a substantial number of business units spread across the globe was facing predicaments in gaining a stronger foothold in the industry space against their peers.
+A renowned mining equipment manufacturing client was facing predicaments in gaining a stronger foothold in the industry space against their peers.
 As a result, the client wanted to identify the sourcing and procurement best practices adopted by their peers.
 They also wanted to identify the key suppliers operating in the mining equipment manufacturing space.

 To cater to the specific predicaments faced by the mining equipment manufacturing client, the procurement best practices experts at SpendEdge personalized an integrated research methodology, which included primary and secondary research coupled with quantitative and qualitative data collection methodologies.